-Sandrine adheres to the ‘Good Practice Guidelines for Mindfulness based teachers’, attending yearly mindfulness meditation retreats, an engagement with continuing personal and professional development and supervised by a teacher from Bangor University.
-Sandrine is registered on the UK Network Listing for Mindfulness Based Teachers.
+Sandrine Cranswick is an experienced mindfulness teacher with 25 years of meditation practice.
+She is registered on the UK Network Listing for Mindfulness Based Teachers.
+Sandrine adheres to the ‘Good Practice Guidelines for Mindfulness based teachers’ (engaged in a daily mindfulness practice, attending yearly mindfulness meditation retreats, an engagement with continuing personal and professional development and supervised by a teacher from the Mindfulness Network).

 Sandrine has been practicing meditation since 1994 under the guidance of qualified Buddhist masters.
 Since then she has a daily mindfulness and meditation practice and travels regularly for meditation retreats.
-She was encouraged by her masters to teach mainstream mindfulness.
+She was encouraged by her teachers to teach mainstream mindfulness.

 Sandrine moved to West Sussex in 2014 where she established ‘Mindfulness Midhurst’ and was invited to teach Mindfulness at Cowdray Hall, Midhurst West Sussex.
 She is delighted to run regular MBSR courses in this lovely place, as well as facilitating monthly follow up sessions, retreat days and a weekly drop in meditation.
 Sandrine is also a mindfulness coach at Saltus Partners LLP and runs regular courses for teachers and pupils in local primary schools.